joergroedel/git-fixes/README.md

 also an option to check everything in the commit message that looks like a git commit-id.

+For SUSE kernel developers this repository also contains the git-series helper.
+It takes a base revision from the suse kernel repository and fetches a list of backported commit-ids from it and writes them to a file or standard output.
+The output format is the same as expected by git-fixes.

 How to Build it
 ===============

-To build git-fixes the libgit2 library is required.
+To build the tools the libgit2 library is required.
 If you have a least version 0.22.0 (with development packages) and the gnu C++ compiler installed, just type: